AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

    ![Click the Create New Rule button](../assets/images/launch-newRule.png)

 1. Name the Rule `All Pages - Library Loaded`.
-We will use a naming convention that indicates where and when the rule will fire.
+This naming convention indicates where and when the rule will fire, making it easier to identify and re-use as your Launch property matures.

-1. Under Events, click **[!UICONTROL Add]**
+1. Under Events, click **[!UICONTROL Add]**.
+The Event tells Launch when the rule should fire and can be many things, including a page load, a click, a custom JavaScript event, etc.

    ![Name the Rule and Add an event](../assets/images/launch-addEventToRule.png)

-   1. As the Event Type, select **[!UICONTROL Library Loaded (Page Top)]**
+   1. As the Event Type, select **[!UICONTROL Library Loaded (Page Top)]**.
+Note that when you select the Event Type, Launch pre-populates a name for the event using your selection.
+Also note that the default order for the event is 50.
+Ordering is a powerful feature in Launch which gives you precise control over the sequence of actions when you have multiple rules that are triggered by the same event.
+You will use this feature later in the tutorial.

    1. Click the **[!UICONTROL Keep Changes]** button

    ![Select an Event](../assets/images/launch-ruleSelectEvent.png)

-1. Since we want to fire this rule on all pages, we are going to leave **[!UICONTROL Conditions]** blank.
+1. Since this rule should fire on all pages, leave **[!UICONTROL Conditions]** blank.
 If you open the Conditions modal, you will see that conditions can add both restrictions and exclusions based on a large variety of options including, URLs, data element values, date ranges, and more.

 1. Under Actions, click **[!UICONTROL Add]**

-1. Select **[!UICONTROL Action Type > Custom Code]**
+1. Select **[!UICONTROL Action Type > Custom Code]**, which at this point is the only option.
+Later in the tutorial, as you add extensions, more options will become available.

 1. Select **[!UICONTROL </> Open Editor]** to open the code editor

    ![Select an Action](../assets/images/launch-selectAction.png)

 1. Add the following to the code editor.
-This code will output the value of the Page Name data element to the browser console so we can confirm it's working:
+This code will output the value of the Page Name data element to the browser console so you can confirm it's working:

     ```javascript
       console.log('The page name is '+_satellite.getVar('Page Name'));